 The first stop after an hour’s drive from Edmonton is Entwistle, followed by Edson (in another hour) and then finally Hinton.
 Hinton is one hour away from Jasper and its a great option for accommodation during busy summer months.

 Edson is bigger then Entwistle.
-It is a town with close to 8500 population, with full service facilities like restaurants, gas stations, downtown area and convenience stores.
-It is located in Yellowhead County, 192 kilometres west of Edmonton along the Yellowhead Highway and 10 kilometres east of the intersection with Highway 47.
+It is a town with close to 8500 population, with full-service facilities like restaurants, gas stations, downtown area, and convenience stores.
+It is located in Yellowhead County, 192 kilometers west of Edmonton along the Yellowhead Highway and 10 kilometers east of the intersection with Highway 47.

-Edson is located at an elevation of 920 metres and it experiences subarctic climate conditions.
+Edson is located at an elevation of 920 meters and it experiences subarctic climate conditions.

 Hinton is a popular rest stop on your way from Edmonton to Jasper National Park.
-This town in west-central Alberta offers great accommodation option during peak seasons, as a backup option for Jasper hotels.
-It is located in Yellowhead County, 81 kilometres northeast of Jasper and about 284 kilometres west of Edmonton.
+This town in west-central Alberta offers a great accommodation option during peak seasons, as a backup option for Jasper hotels.
+It is located in Yellowhead County, 81 kilometers northeast of Jasper and about 284 kilometers west of Edmonton.